 - 1 ½ Tbsp coarse salt (or 1 Tbsp regular salt)

 - 1 tsp mustard (I use Dijon)

 - large pinch cardamon

 - 200 g apple juice (see notes below to use wine or other juice)

 - handful of fresh cranberries or Craisins (optional, if serving for festive occasion)

-- Add all the ingredients above (just the wet rub ingredients, not the ribs) to Thermomix bowl and process for 5 seconds/speed 5.
+- Add all the ingredients from step 1 above (just the wet rub ingredients, not the ribs) to Thermomix bowl and process for 5 seconds/speed 5.